cran-task-views/Hydrology/Hydrology.md

     through the normalized difference vegetation index (NDVI).
 See [Souza et al. (2016)](http://doi.org/10.1002/hyp.10953).

--   `r pkg("EcoHydRology")`: Flexible foundation for
-    scientists, engineers, and policy makers to base teaching exercises as well as for more applied use to model complex eco-hydrological interactions, including some SWAT calibration functions.

 -   `r pkg("geotopbricks")`: An R Plug-in for the Distributed Hydrological Model [GEOtop](https://github.com/geotopmodel).
 The package analyzes